vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

 Here is an outline of what we will do in this article:

 1. **Get an API key and token from Trello.** Our Peakboard Box needs these to authenticate itself to Trello.
-2. **Create a data source for each of our Trello lists.** These data sources let us read and write to the Trello lists.
+2. **Add data sources for the Trello lists.** These data sources let us read and write to the Trello lists.
 3. **Add table controls for the Trello lists.** These let us visualize and edit the Trello lists.
    1. **Add a label color indicator.** These let us see a Trello card's label color.
    2. **Add a "Move" button.** This button lets us move a Trello card from one list to another.